MadeInLithuania/Riceify/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Go to `~/Riceify/`
-2. Click on `logs.log`
-3. GIve the log content.
+1. Give the log content.
-4. Include a video or a screenshot of the issue
+2. Include a video or a screenshot of the issue

 **Expected behavior**
 A clear and concise description of what you expected to happen.